 International Paper works with others, from small family farmers to global environmental organizations, to sustain forestlands through:

 Along with World Wildlife Fund, we are working to advance the concept of science-based targets that will, for the first time, identify what quantity and quality of forest land is needed globally and regionally to ensure forests provide people, plants and animals with the clean air and water, food, and other services they need to thrive.
 This work will help to guide the management, conservation, and restoration of forests.

 Finding and Using Best Practices For Working Forests

 The fiber used to make our products comes from working forests.
 These are forests that are harvested sustainably and then replanted over and over.
 More than 90 percent of International Paper’s fiber supply in the United States comes from privately-owned forests, many of which are small and family-owned.
 We work with landowners to ensure the responsible management of those forests.

-More than 56% of U.S. forests are privately-owned4
+More than 40% of U.S. forests are family-owned 4

 According to The Nature Conservancy, sustainable forestry, and keeping forestlands forested, can be an important low-cost natural lever for carbon storage.
 This is one way we’re contributing to carbon sequestration and to the future of forests.